xieweiAlex/English_Learning/words/2022/words-Aug.md

+We can **tie up loose ends** on Friday. -
+Bad **diction** marred the effectiveness of his speech

+It's a label that tends to **epitomize** strength, it tends to give people a kind of identity that says I can do anything that I want to.
+Electric vehicle owners are fed up with broken EV chargers and **janky** software.
+Now obviously Trump realized the **gravity** of the situation.
-Which would be a better fit for you -- a stalwart, dividend-paying REIT or a fast-growing tech company?
+Which would be a better fit for you -- a **stalwart**, dividend-paying REIT or a fast-growing tech company?

 ## Week 1,2